10 Best Places to Visit in Poland in Winter

 There can never be a better way to celebrate Christmas than a visit to Krakow.
 The city hosts one of the largest and perhaps the most popular Christmas holiday fairs in Krakow’s Market Square.

-Here, you will learn everything about the local culture and traditions as well as the most popular Polish foods during Christmas like pierogi, cabbage rolls, and hearty soups.
-Or buy a few handmade souvenirs: Lemko glass bead collars, crocheted lace, hand-woven baskets, pottery, or wood carvings.
+Here, you will learn everything about the local culture and traditions, as well as the most popular Polish foods during Christmas, like pierogi, cabbage rolls, and hearty soups.
+Or buy a few handmade souvenirs such as Lemko glass bead collars, crocheted lace, hand-woven baskets, pottery, or wood carvings.

 There are several things you can do in Krakow in winter.
 Wander around the markets, have fun at the ice skating rinks, or simply admire the Christmas decorations dotting the streets.
-You can also visit the Wawel Castle, the Market Hall, get mesmerising views over the city from Kosciuszko Mound, and take a tour of Schindler’s factory.
+You can also visit the Wawel Castle, the Market Hall, get mesmerizing views over the city from Kosciuszko Mound, and take a tour of Schindler's Factory.

-If you have a few days extra, you can also go for day trips from Krakow, this includes a visit to Auschwitz, which is sombre but well worth going to, or the Wieliczka Salt mines.
+If you have a few extra days, you can also go for day trips from Krakow, which include a visit to Auschwitz, which is somber but well worth going to, or the Wieliczka Salt Mines.

 6 Bialowieza

-The Bialowieza Forest and National Park is home to a large number of species of European bison.
-And discovering these majestic animals in the snow-covered wilderness can be a very thrilling experience.
+The Bialowieza Forest and National Park are home to a large number of species of European bison, and discovering these majestic animals in the snow-covered wilderness can be a thrilling experience.

-In winter, the area of Bialowieza becomes incredibly scenic and winter hikes are the best ways to explore and enjoy its unique beauty.
-Besides the bison, the forest’s reserve is home to a variety of other wildlife which includes boar, wild cats, and deer.
-Other activities at the park include cycling, walking, and enjoying the fantastic ambience of Bialowieza Forest.
+In winter, the area of Bialowieza becomes incredibly scenic, and winter hikes are the best way to explore and enjoy its unique beauty.
+Besides the bison, the forest reserve is home to a variety of other wildlife, including boar, wild cats, and deer.
+Other activities at the park include cycling, walking, and enjoying the fantastic ambiance of Bialowieza Forest.

-The importance of the forest and its remarkable beauty was recognised in 2014 and was added as a world heritage site by UNESCO.
+The importance of the forest and its remarkable beauty was recognized in 2014 when it was added as a World Heritage site by UNESCO.
 The forest is duly protected and preserved, and there are designated guides to take you on wildlife tours.
-The village of Białowieża lies deep in the forest and has accommodation facilities if you wish to stay there overnight.
+The village of Białowieża lies deep in the forest and offers accommodation facilities if you wish to stay there overnight.

 7 Karpacz

 Orlinek is another ski hill you will love for its slopes and ski jumps.
-Here you can enjoy tele-mark-skiing, cross country skiing, whatever you choose your safety and security is guaranteed.
+Here, you can enjoy telemark skiing, cross-country skiing, or whatever you choose, as your safety and security are guaranteed.

-Those who aren't interested in skiing can indulge in other snowy activities like snow scooter riding, snow shoe hiking, snow tubing, and many more.
-The tourist town also offers an indoor ice rink, and if you don’t want to skate, you can also go for darts or table football.
+Those who aren't interested in skiing can indulge in other snowy activities like snow scooter riding, snowshoe hiking, snow tubing, and many more.
+The tourist town also offers an indoor ice rink, and if you don't want to skate, you can also play darts or table football.

-If you are bored of snowy activities, it’s time to visit some great attractions near Karpacz.
-Pay a visit to the 19 th - century medieval church that was brought from Norway, the Chojnik Castle is about a 20 minute drive from Karpacz and is a beautiful place to visit and known for its scenic vistas.
+If you are bored of snowy activities, it's time to visit some great attractions near Karpacz.
+Pay a visit to the 19th-century medieval church that was brought from Norway.
+Chojnik Castle is about a 20-minute drive from Karpacz and is a beautiful place to visit known for its scenic vistas.
 Karpacz is an ideal town where you can relax, unwind, and enjoy wonderful activities during winter.

 8 Szczyrk

-In winter it is one of the most visited travel destinations in Poland, thanks to its proximity to Krakow, a 2 hours drive, you can also take a day trip from Krakow.
+In winter, it is one of the most visited travel destinations in Poland, thanks to its proximity to Krakow, a 2-hour drive.
+You can also take a day trip from Krakow.

-The Szczyrk Mountain Resort is one of the largest ski resorts in Poland and features state-of-the-art infrastructure and is considered a haven for skiers and snowboarders during the winter season.
-It offers over 60 kilometres of ski terrain and 30 ski lifts and can be compared to the best mainstream European ski resorts.
-It is a great place for beginners too, with a number of wide, gentle slopes and a good quality ski school.
+The Szczyrk Mountain Resort is one of the largest ski resorts in Poland and features state-of-the-art infrastructure.
+It is considered a haven for skiers and snowboarders during the winter season.
+It offers over 60 kilometers of ski terrain and 30 ski lifts, comparable to the best mainstream European ski resorts.
+It is also a great place for beginners, with a number of wide, gentle slopes and a good-quality ski school.

-If you are a thrill-seeker after an adrenaline rush, Mount Skrzyczne offers a popular spot for paragliding.
+If you are a thrill-seeker seeking an adrenaline rush, Mount Skrzyczne offers a popular spot for paragliding.
 Experience the rush of paragliding, flying through the air while taking in the stunning mountain views.

-Once you are done with snow and adventure activities you can then spend time exploring the charming town, with a beautiful 18 th century wooden church in the centre.
-There are also several surviving pre World War-II villas for visitors to view.
+Once you are done with snow and adventure activities, you can spend time exploring the charming town, which has a beautiful 18th-century wooden church in the center.
+There are also several surviving pre-World War II villas for visitors to view.
 Szczyrk is a fantastic winter destination and an ideal place to spend time amidst nature and its stunning landscape.

 9 Wroclaw